-- If you are trading you are expected to prepare trading accounts for tax and registere as a sole trader for income tax.
+- If you are trading, you are expected to prepare trading accounts for tax and register as a sole trader for income tax.

-If your gains are taxed as capital, you should obtain tax relief on the costs of trading, as in buying and selling.
+Suppose your gains are taxed as capital.
+You should obtain tax relief on the costs of trading, as in buying and selling.
 You may offset your annual CGT exemption (if unused).

-- Where the assets are equity linked reliefs should be considered and where debt-linked, exemptions considered, however the position is not at all clear and advice should be sought.
+- Where the assets are equity-linked reliefs should be considered and where debt-linked.
+However, the position is not at all clear, and advice should be sought.

-- HMRC confirms that crypotassets may be pooled under s104 TCGA 1992 subject to the 30 day bed and breakfast rule.
+- HMRC confirms that crypto-assets may be pooled under s104 TCGA 1992 subject to the 30-day bed and breakfast rule.